 Cognitive System: Occipitotemporal/visual cognition system

-Cognitive Skills: The ability to percieve patterns and to visualize.
+Cognitive Skills: The ability to perceive patterns and to visualize.

 Cognitive System: Parietal/spatial cognition system